iarna/funstream/README.md

 Returns a funstream that will receive entries from the array one at a time while respecting back pressure.

+### fun(string[,opts]) → FunStream

+Returns a funstream that will receive entries from the array one at a time while respecting back pressure.

 ### fun(generator[,opts]) → FunStream

 Returns a funstream that will receive values from the generator one at a time